 Accelerating Medicines Partnership® Program – Parkinson's Disease

-Combining data and resources to develop novel treatments for Parkinson’s disease
+Combining data and resources to aid discovery of novel treatments for Parkinson’s disease

-The Accelerating Medicines Partnership® Program for Parkinson’s disease (AMP® PD) is a public-private partnership among NIH and multiple private sector organizations.
-Managed through the Foundation for the NIH, this partnership seeks to identify and validate biomarkers for diagnosis and disease subtyping as well as prognosis and monitoring progression that will provide new tools for use in clinical trials and speed up the development of novel therapies.
+The Accelerating Medicines Partnership® (AMP®) Program Parkinson’s disease (AMP PD) is a public-private partnership among NIH and private sector organizations.
+Managed by the Foundation for the NIH, this partnership seeks to identify and validate biomarkers for diagnosis, disease subtyping, prognosis and monitoring progression to provide new tools for use in clinical trials and speed up development of novel therapies.

 - National Institute of Neurological Disorders and Stroke (NINDS)